raphaelmerx/rapha.dev/data/blog/nested-route/introducing-multi-part-posts-with-nested-routing.md

 date: '2022-01-10'
 tags: ['language-tech', 'side-project']
 draft: false
-summary: 'A webapp to fix the Balinese text spelling, mostly used to guess where to put spaces in text transliterated from the Balinese alphabet to the Latin alphabet.
-Built in partnership with the WikiPustaka community.'
+summary: 'A webapp to fix Balinese text spelling, built in partnership with the WikiPustaka (Balinese Wikisource) community.
+Can also guess where to put spaces in text transliterated from the Balinese alphabet to the Latin alphabet. '
 type: NewProject
 link: https://balinese-spell.netlify.app/
 ---